ij-jkl/real-time-translator/README.md

 ---

-## 🌐 Access Points
+## Access Points

-Once all services are running:
+Once all services are running, you can see them in the following URLS:

 - **Main Application**: http://localhost:4200
 - **API Gateway**: http://localhost:5000